colin-heffernan/HeffOS-Nix-Flake/modules/home-manager/services/README.md

 This directory contains modules and directories.
 - `mpd` contains the modules to control the Music Player Daemon (MPD)
 - `default.nix` contains the module to control services I will always use
+- `usb-automount.nix` contains the module to enable auto-mounting for USB drives